codeandbeauty/codeandbeauty-starter-plugin/README.md

 ##### Manual Customization:
 * Change the class prefix `CodeAndBeauty` into your desired prefix.
 Class prefix usually the same with your plugin name (i.e. MySimplePlugin)
 * Change all instances of `codeandbeauty` to your plugin slug (i.e. mysimpleplugin)
-* Change all instances of `cad`, the domain slug, into your desired domain slug
+* Change all instances of `TEXTDOMAIN`, the domain slug, into your desired domain slug

 Your all set and ready to start building your awesome WordPress plugin.